apache/druid/docs/tutorials/index.md

 ./bin/start-micro-quickstart
 ```

-This will bring up instances of ZooKeeper and the Druid services, all running on the local machine, e.g.:
+This brings up instances of ZooKeeper and the Druid services, all running on the local machine, as indicated in the command response:

 ```bash
 $ ./bin/start-micro-quickstart